-False positive results are rare.
+False positive results are very rare.
 However, they do occur.
 Though the analytical specificity of these tests is usually 100%, the clinical specificity is less, due to contamination (a significant problem for NAT procedures) and/or human error in the handling of samples or data (very hard to eliminate entirely).
-As seen with serology (see below), these false positive results will have substantial-to-large effects when prevalence is low (Andrew Cohen, personal communication).
+As seen with serology (see below), these false positive results can have substantial effects when prevalence is low (Andrew Cohen, personal communication).

-Another problem of any qualitative PCR is false negative results which have many causes.
+Another problem of any qualitative PCR is false negative results which can have many causes (review: Woloshin 2020).
 Incorrect smears are particularly common, but laboratory errors also occur.
-In a review of 7 studies with a total of 1,330 respiratory samples the authors estimated the false-negative rate of RT-PCR by day since infection.
+In a review of 7 studies with a total of 1,330 respiratory samples, the authors estimated the false-negative rate of RT-PCR by day since infection.
 Over the 4 days before symptom onset, the rate decreased from 100% to 67%.
-On the day of symptom onset (day 5), the rate was 38%, decreased to 20% (day 8) and then began to increase again, from 21% (day 9) to 66% (day 21).
+On the day of symptom onset (day 5), the rate was 38%, decreasing to 20% (day 8) and then beginning to increase again from 21% (day 9) to 66% (day 21).
 If clinical suspicion is high, infection should not be ruled out on the basis of RT-PCR alone.
-The false-negative rate is lowest 3 days after onset of symptoms, or approximately 8 days after exposure (Kurcirka 2020).
-Figure 1 illustrates PCR and antibody detection during SARS
+The false-negative rate is lowest 3 days after onset of symptoms, or approximately 8 days after exposure (Kucirka 2020).
+Figure 1 illustrates PCR and antibody detection during SARS-CoV-2 infection.

 Figure 1.
 Timeline of diagnostic markers for detection of SARS-CoV-2.
 AB = Antibody.

-Recent reports from patients have repeatedly gained much media attraction, showing positive results after repeated negative PCR and clinical recovery (Lan 2020, Xiao AT 2020, Yuan 2020).
-These studies raise the question of re-activation or re-infection of COVID-19 (see below, clinical chapter).
-Currently, the results are much more likely due to methodological problems (Li 2020).
-At low virus levels, especially during the last days of an infection, the viral load can fluctuate and sometimes be detectable, sometimes not (Wolfel 2020).
+Several reports from patients have repeatedly gained much media attraction, showing positive results after repeated negative PCR and clinical recovery (Lan 2020, Xiao AT 2020, Yuan 2020).
+These studies have raised the question of re-activation or re-infection of COVID-19 (see below, chapter Clinical Presentation, page 279).
+However, it seems probable that the results are much more likely due to methodological problems (Li 2020).
+At low virus levels, especially during the final days of infection, the viral load can fluctuate and sometimes be detectable, sometimes not (Wolfel 2020).
 Reactivation, and also a rapid reinfection would be very unusual for coronaviruses.